-- 1. To engage in the development of the Humber Cluster Plan and explore what further interventions may be required to expedite its delivery. - 2.
+- 1. To part-fund work on the Humber Cluster Plan, as set out in the bid submitted to the Industrial Strategy Challenge Fund; engage in its development; and explore what further interventions may be required to expedite its delivery. - 2.
 To progress the pipeline of projects that will be required to deliver the Humber Cluster Plan by 2040, and consider how opportunities for local residents and businesses can be maximised. - 3.
 To support the development and marketing of the Humber proposition for inward investment in clean growth, via the Department for International Trade.